Mysteryn-Lab/mysteryn-crypto/mysteryn-crypto/README.md

 where

-- `hrp-varbytes` - varbytes of the *UTF-8* encoded HRP (Human Readable Prefix), can be empty (zero size),
+- `hrp-varbytes` - varbytes of the *UTF-8* encoded HRP (Human-Readable Prefix), which can be empty (zero size).

-- `codec-code` - a varint encoded multicode for the hash algorithm,
+- `codec-code` - a varint-encoded multicode for the hash algorithm.
 - `hash-data-varbytes` - hash bytes.

 String format: